Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 --parameters applications=Enabled,awsComponents=Enabled,customInventory=Enabled,instanceDetailedInformation=Enabled,networkConfig=Enabled,services=Enabled,windowsRoles=Enabled,windowsUpdates=Enabled

-4. The command output should return the "AWS-GatherSoftwareInventory" association configuration metadata:
+4. The command output should return the "AWS-GatherSoftwareInventory" association configuration information:

 {